pydata/patsy/doc/formulas.rst

    sense after our discussion of redundancy below.
-Basically the motivation is that terms like `b` and `a` represent overlapping vector spaces, which means that the presence of one will affect how the other is coded, so we want to group to them together to make these relationships easier to see in the final analysis.
+Basically the motivation is that terms like `b` and `a` represent overlapping vector spaces, which means that the presence of one will affect how the other is coded.
+So, we group to them together, to make these relationships easier to see in the final analysis.
 And, a term like `b` represents a sub-space of a term like `a:b`, so if you're including both terms in your model you presumably want the variance represented by `b` to be partitioned out separately from the overall `a:b` term, and for that to happen, `b` should come first in the final model.

-we want terms that represent overlapping spaces to be grouped together, and we want terms that are

 After sorting the terms, we determine appropriate coding schemes for categorical factors, as described in the next section.
 And that's it